 You can use these small clear bags to organize sewing supplies, keep your makeup, or carry small bottles through the airport.

-They are so fast and easy to sew, you won’t be able to stop!
+This Vinyl Zipper Pouch Pattern is so fast and easy to sew, you won’t be able to stop!

 Make sure you also check out my best tips for sewing with vinyl to make everything go smoothly.